rossprogram/rossprogram.github.io/students/faq.md

 The Ross Program is able to provide scholarship support to qualified students who cannot otherwise afford to attend.
-Requests for support should be made after a student has been accepted to the Program.
+Requests for support are made after a student has been accepted to the Program.
 Various academic institutions in the applicant's home city or state might also have available scholarships.
 In addition, some scholarship support for participation in math programs is provided by [Mu Alpha Theta](https://www.mualphatheta.org/summer-grants)